pgh-pep/SeaWeed/.github/pull_request_template.md

 - [ ] No compilation/runtime issues
 - [ ] Updated necessary dependencies in respective `package.xml`
-- [ ] Updated corresponding README docs to provide information/CLI to use new feature (notably info about launch files w/ params)
+- [ ] Updated corresponding `README` docs to provide information to use new feature (specifically info about launch files & their params)